Posts Tagged ‘beauty’

 Why Does An Eight Year Old Want Botox?

 There has been discussion about why an eight year old would ask for Botox in the first place.
 As an Esthetician I can tell you that at that same age my son knew about many of the things we offer in the beauty industry, just from hearing me talk about it.
 I even remember him telling me that his teacher needed a blue peel, but for the most part he had no interest in esthetic treatments.
 I am sure that girls would naturally have a little more interest in esthetic and cosmetic treatments than boys, but certainly not anti-aging treatments.
-Just to state the obvious… children don’t have wrinkles!
+Just to state the obvious… children do not have wrinkles!

 Mommy is an Esthetician????

 The mother of the little girl is an Esthetician and claims it was her daughter that asked for Botox.
-As a mother and an Esthetician, I don’t see how that justifies her actually injecting her daughter with Botox.
+As a mother and an Esthetician, I do not see how that justifies her actually injecting her daughter with Botox.
 My son once asked me to remove his cow lick with laser hair removal.
 I obviously refused and explained to him that although it would permanently rid him of his cow-lick, he would be left with a bald spot on the back of his head.
 He said, he would rather have a bald spot than a cow-lick.
 I promised him that he would feel differently later, and then changed the discussion to the pain involved.
 Now that he is a teenager, I know he is glad I didn’t honor his request.
-My first point is that children don’t know what is best for them, thats why they have parents.
+My first point is that children do not know what is best for them, thats why they have parents.
 My second point is, Estheticians have a professional responsibility, to educate clients about the benefits and risks of a treatment.

 The Worst Esthetician Ever!!!